vstinner/misc/python/pep_c_api.rst

 * Reimplement Py_INCREF() and Py_DECREF() on top of that using a hash
   table: object => reference counter.

-XXX PyPy is only partially successful on that project.
+XXX PyPy is only partially successful on that project, cpyext remains very slow.

+XXX Would it require an opt-in option to really limit backward compatibility?

 Remove the GIL